 AVaRICE is a program which interfaces the GNU Debugger GDB with the AVR JTAG ICE available from Atmel.
-There are some third party clones of the Atmel jtagice available for purchase via the web for prices much less than the Atmel's offering.
+There are some third party clones of the (old, "mkI") Atmel jtagice available for purchase via the web for prices much less than the Atmel's offering.
+The AVR Dragon is a low-cost offering from Atmel, and is also supported.

 In recent times, GCC added support for the AVR series of microcontrollers.
 This has been quite the boon for those of us who write embedded applications for processors with "leaner" architectures.
 Recently, Atmel announced the availability of a JTAG box for the AVR.
 Until now, there was no way to interface to this device with GDB.